theMoor9/blockchain-potential-carnival/README.md

 My methodical approach to learning has proven to be practically successful.
 I hope it will be for you too!

-PDF versions of the .md docs are available in multiple languages - The documents have been translated using artificial intelligence without any human revisions.
+PDF versions of the .md docs are available in multiple languages - The documents have been translated using artificial intelligence without any human revisions for IT DE FR languages.

 ## Learning Philosophy